rgitrepo/kubernetes-beginner-to-pro/docs/day6/problems-with-deployment.md

-### Tutorial: Understanding Problems with Deployments and the Need for Services in Kubernetes
+### Tutorial: Understanding Deployments and Services in Kubernetes

 ---